Mrs. Sandi Block

-I got a BA Degree in Elementary Education and a minor in Early childhood as well as in Reading.
+I got a BA Degree in Elementary Education and a minor in Early childhood and in Reading.

 Where are you from?

-I am from the Eastern side of Iowa - I grew up in Stanwood, Iowa.
-I worked and started my family in the Davenport, Iowa area.
+I am from the Eastern side of Iowa - I grew up in Stanwood, Iowa (near Cedar Rapids) small, rural community just like this one.